KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 ## Context

-Konduit Serving is a complex modular software package intended to be deployed in a number of different configurations, in multiple packaging formats.
+Konduit Serving is a complex modular tool intended to be deployed in a number of different configurations, in multiple packaging formats.

 For any given model/pipeline, the deployment/packaging scenarios can vary widely.
-For example, a user might want to deploy a Konduit Serving TensorFlow model in one of these configurations (and many more):
+For example, a user might want to deploy a TensorFlow model via Konduit Serving in one of these configurations (and many more):
 * Docker image packaging using TensorFlow + CUDA 10.1 on an Linux ARM64 system, with serving via HTTP/REST
 * A self-contained .exe (with embedded JVM) using SameDiff TensorFlow import to run the model on CPU, on a Windows x86 + AVX2 system with Intel MKL + MKLDNN (OneDNN) included, with serving being performed via gRPC